 The oil and liquids-rich Permian Basin is characterized by multiple target horizons, extensive production histories, long-lived reserves, high drilling success rates and high initial production rates.
-As of December 31, 2014, we had assembled 196,683 net acres in the Permian Basin, of which 155,405 net acres are located in our Permian-Garden City area.
+As of December 31, 2015, we had assembled 135,408 net acres in the Permian Basin.